usaiddd/projects/README.md

 # projects
-this contains all the projects that i have created and will be creating . enjoy ;)
+this contains all the small projects i created in my college years .  enjoy ;)